 Jock tax obligations apply to esports players who compete at in-person events in multiple states.
 The basic formula is a duty-day allocation: income is apportioned based on the number of duty days (practice, competition, team meetings, promotional appearances) spent in each state divided by total duty days.
 California at 13.3% was the pioneer of the jock tax and is the most aggressive enforcer.
 New York state plus New York City impose a combined rate that can exceed 12%.
 New Jersey has no de minimis exception, meaning even a single day of competition in NJ can trigger a filing requirement.
 Illinois has a retaliatory jock tax (sometimes called the Michael Jordan Revenge tax) that applies the visiting state's rate to Illinois residents of that state.
 For online and remote tournaments, the sourcing rules are a gray area: most states have not issued guidance on whether income from remote competition is sourced to the player's location or the tournament organizer's location.

 New Jersey has several unique tax rules that affect gaming professionals based in or earning income from the state.
 The NJ Gross Income Tax (GIT) rates range from 1.4% to 10.75%.
 All capital gains are taxed as ordinary income in NJ, with no preferential rate.
 This is particularly painful for gamers who hold crypto: federal long-term capital gains rates of 0%, 15%, or 20% do not apply at the state level.
 Schedule NJ-COJ provides credits for taxes paid to other states on the same income.
-The Pass-Through Entity/Business Alternative Income Tax (PTE/BAIT) at rates of 5.675% to 10.9% allows S-Corps and partnerships to bypass the federal SALT deduction cap ($40,000 since 2025 under OBBBA, increased from $10,000).
+The Pass-Through Entity/Business Alternative Income Tax (PTE/BAIT) at rates of 5.675% to 10.9% allows S-Corps and partnerships to bypass the federal SALT deduction cap ($40,000 for 2025, $40,400 for 2026 under OBBBA, increased from $10,000).
 NJ has reciprocity with Pennsylvania, but it covers W-2 wage income only, not self-employment income or tournament winnings.
 If you are an NJ resident competing in PA tournaments, you still owe NJ tax on that income.
 There is also no reciprocity for the Philadelphia Wage Tax (approximately 3.44% for nonresidents), so NJ gamers competing at Philadelphia events face an additional city-level tax.

 Sponsorships typically represent 40% to 60% of total income for large streamers and content creators, making proper reporting critical.
 Sponsorship payments are self-employment income reported on Schedule C. FTC disclosure requirements apply to all sponsored content, and violations carry penalties of up to $53,088 per violation.
 These penalties are NOT tax-deductible under IRC Section 162(f), which disallows deductions for fines paid to government agencies.
 On a related compliance note, AI-generated content is not copyrightable under Thaler v.
 Register of Copyrights (D.C.
 Circuit, March 2025), which may affect creators who use AI tools to produce sponsored content.
 If your sponsor contract requires original copyrightable work, AI-generated deliverables may not satisfy that obligation.